| |

 Q: How does the AI make or accept treaties?

 When receiving a treaty proposal, the AI looks at each treaty element.
-Every treaty element has a base anger
+Every treaty element has a base anger level to accept

-exceed the AI's anger level towards the proposing player, it might offer a counter treaty with revised elements.
+AI's anger level towards the proposing player, it might offer a counter treaty with revised elements.
 For some elements, even

-though they met the AI's basic requirements, they might be considered useless or not applicable and they will be removed and a counter-proposal
+though they met the AI's basic requirements, they might be considered useless or not applicable and they will be removed and a

-made.
+counter-proposal made.
 A weaker AI will accept more concessions than a stronger AI due to its fear value.
-When an AI offers a treaty, it uses it's anger level
+When an AI offers a treaty,

-to determine what type of treaty to offer, such as a Trade agreement or a Non-Aggression pact.
-Each treaty type has certain conditions that
+it uses it's anger level to determine what type of treaty to offer, such as a Trade agreement or a Non-Aggression pact.
+Each

-are always added, while others get choosen if certain conditions are met.
-The specific element values added to the proposal will depend
+treaty type has certain elements that are always added, while others get choosen if certain conditions are met.
+The specific

-on the AI's anger and fear levels.
-A stronger AI will seek more concessions, while a weaker AI might offer some concessions.
+element values added to the proposal will depend on the AI's anger and fear levels.
+A stronger AI will seek more concessions,

 Q: How does the AI handle surrendering?